mauriziowiiisdom/OpsT/README.md

 # OpsT
-Repository for Wiiisdom Ops for Tableau tests
+Repository for Wiiisdom Ops for Tableau tests.
+Contains push token to trigger jenkins pipeline when something changes